MysticcMoons/Automated-File-Organizer/README.md

 - Works on **Windows, macOS, and Linux**

 ## Why I Built It
 I got tired of manually sorting a messy Downloads folder after long coding sessions or media downloads.
-This simple tool saves time, keeps things tidy, and automates a boring repetitive chore — while giving me practice in scripting and file operations with Python.
+This simple tool saves time, keeps things tidy, and automates a boring repetitive chore, while giving me practice in scripting and file operations with Python.

 ## How to Use